dhellmann/pymotw/PyMOTW/os/index.rst

     :literal:
     :start-after: #end_pymotw_header

+There are two sets of functions for creating and deleting directories.
+When creating a new directory with :func:`mkdir()`, all of the parent directories must already exist.
+When removing a directory with :func:`rmdir()`, only the leaf directory (the last part of the path) is actually removed.
+In contrast, :func:`makedirs()` and :func:`removedirs()` operate on all of the nodes in the path.  :func:`makedirs()` will create any parts of the path which do not exist, and :func:`removedirs()` will remove all of the parent directories (assuming it can).

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_directories.py'))
 .. }}}
 .. {{{end}}}

-There are two sets of functions for creating and deleting directories.
-When creating a new directory with :func:`os.mkdir()`, all of the parent directories must already exist.
-When removing a directory with :func:`os.rmdir()`, only the leaf directory (the last part of the path) is actually removed.
-In contrast, :func:`os.makedirs()` and :func:`os.removedirs()` operate on all of the nodes in the path.  :func:`os.makedirs()` will create any parts of the path which do not exist, and :func:`os.removedirs()` will remove all of the parent directories (assuming it can).

 Symbolic Links
 ==============

-For platforms and filesystems which support them, there are functions for working with symlinks.
+For platforms and filesystems that support them, there are functions for working with symlinks.

 .. include:: os_symlinks.py